A-LIWE/A-LIWE/README.md

 ## Hi there 👋
+Nice to meet you!
+My name is Andreas and im an aspiring fullstack developer.
+I recently graduated as a frontend developer and i am eager to learn more.
 # 💫 About Me:
 🔭 Im currently working on developing a small e-shop for hand made Christmas ornaments<br>✏️ Im currently studying European accessibility act (EAA) at EC utbildning (sept-dec 2024)<br>